uncognic/asus/README.md

 Tested on:
 - ASUS Vivobook S16 M3607HA

 If you have another laptop and it doesn't work, you probably have different /sys/class paths.
-Contact me and I can add them
+Contact me and I can add them, or create a pull request if you can do it yourself.